evangboucher/DynaDoc/README.md

 var AWS = require('aws-sdk');

 /*
-Here you may need to include Secrete keys if running outside of EC2.
+Here you may need to include secret keys if running outside of EC2.
 Otherwise you can assign a DynamoDB role to EC2 instances.

 Example Config with keys (These keys are not valid.
 Replace with your valid keys):